dylansmith/node-exif-renamer/README.md

 # exif-renamer

-A NodeJS service to rename images using their EXIF data.
-Can be set to watch a directory and automatically process images copied to it.
+A NodeJS library & shell command to rename photos using their EXIF data.
+It can also be set to watch a directory and automatically process images copied to it.

 ## Installation
 Install the module with: `npm install exif-renamer`

 ## Usage

+### as a library

 First, import the module:

 ```javascript
 var exifRenamer = require('exif-renamer');
 ```

-exif-renamer supports node-style callbacks:
+_exif-renamer_ supports node-style callbacks:

 ```javascript
 exifRenamer.rename('path/to/image.file', '{{date "yyyy-mm-dd"}}_{{file}}', function(error, filename) {